hsimho/MightyL/README.md

 each transition in a TA is labelled with a BDD representing a Boolean formula over propositions (instead of a single letter).
 The discrete state space (i.e. set of locations) of the product of the component TAs, however, is built explicitly;
-for performance considerations we do this only for (untimely) reachable locations.
+for performance considerations we do this only for (untimely) reachable locations and transitions.
 The product TA is then used as input to a standard backward fixpoint algoritihm for Buechi emptiness.